 Santa Fe, New Mexico

 I found my way into the world of audio engineering in the mid-90's by recording my own bands and experimenting with friends.
-We started out recording on four track cassette decks and moved to larger format analog tape machines and consoles as our skills developed.
-In the early 2000's I began working my first professional sessions on location and out of a small project studio based in Brooklyn, Ny.
-By 2007 I had designed and built a handful of project studios while solidifying recording and mixing techniques in studio and on location.
+We started recording on four track cassette decks and moved to larger format analog tape machines and consoles as our skills developed.
+In the early 2000's I began working my first professional sessions on location and out of a small project studio based in Brooklyn, NY.
+By 2007 I had designed and built a handful of project studios while solidifying recording and mix techniques in studio and on location.
 Over the years, I had the opportunity to work on a number of projects as a mastering engineer and found the process challenging, but quite fulfilling.
 I also saw a need locally for a dedicated mastering room, so I turned my primary focus from recording and mixing to mastering.
 I spent early 2013 remodeling a studio space in downtown Santa Fe, NM and upgrading equipment toward mastering specific tasks.
 The result is a comfortable, more accurate listening environment, equipped with solid analog and digital tools.
 These elements, combined with focus and attention to detail, help work toward a quality finished production that translates to a wide variety of listening environments.
-And, more importantly, keeping true to your vision while bringing out the best in your mixes.
+And, most importantly, keeping true to your vision while bringing out the best in your mixes.